A Cruel Angel's Thesis: Critical reception

 Critics positively received "The Cruel Angel's Thesis".
-Casey Baseel of Sora News and Ederlyn Peralta of Comic Book Resources described it as one of the most iconic anime songs.
-Comic Book Resources' Eduardo Luquin praised its tone, writing, "'Cruel Angel's Thesis' is a hype train that starts the trippy trip to the destinations known as philosophy, religion, and teenage angst.
+Casey Baseel of Sora News and Ederlyn Peralta of Comic Book Resources described it as an unforgettable track and one of the most iconic anime songs.
+Comic Book Resources' Eduardo Luquin praised its tone, writing: "'Cruel Angel's Thesis' is a hype train that starts the trippy trip to the destinations known as philosophy, religion, and teenage angst.
 Like a starting shot at the start of the race, it implores the watcher to go headlong into the show and try to take in everything Evangelion has to offer."

-For Lauren Orsini of Forbes, the song is "instantly catchy".
-Matt Fagaly of Crunchyroll and Tom Pinchuk of Geek & Sundry praised the contrast between the dark, pessimistic themes of its parent series and the song's lighthearted tone.
-This view was echoed by the Anime-Planet website, which said, "It's a great piece of music, which is quite rare for anime openings these days".
-Upon the anime's release on Netflix, the theme song was again analyzed and reviewed.
-David Levesley of Gentlemen's Quarterly described it as an "exceptional" song while Junichi Tsukagoshi of Animate Times called it "a holy chant that everyone knows".
-Italian writer Laura Mucci of Everyeye.it called it "a curious element of cultural folklore", "a kind of Japanese counterpart to [the Italian] Nel blu, dipinto di blu".
-Comic Book Resources similarly ranked "A Cruel Angel's Thesis" as the best theme song of the 1990s and the third-most beautiful of all time.
+Anime News Network reviewer Martin Theron described it as "one of the all-time great anime series openers".
+Matt Fagaly of Crunchyroll and Tom Pinchuk of Geek & Sundry contrasted the series' dark themes with the opening song's more uplifting character.
+Following the anime's release on Netflix, David Levesley of Gentlemen's Quarterly called the theme "exceptional", while Junichi Tsukagoshi of Animate Times called it "a great song that everyone knows".
+Comic Book Resources ranked "A Cruel Angel's Thesis" first among anime openings of the 1990s and third among anime opening themes overall.